 - Advise their Department Head, prior to enrolling for the class, that such employee intends to take a particular course.
-The Department Head will advise the employee whether the course is of a nature that the Appointing Authority will approve for partial or total reimbursement of tuition and instructional fees (not to include other general fees, travel, or books). - The course must be job oriented and offered by an accredited educational institution. - Once the course is completed, submit a certified transcript of grades, with receipts for expenses. - A grade of an A, B, C or 70% or higher will receive 100% reimbursement (not to exceed the max amount per year).
-Any grade below 70% will receive \$0 in reimbursement. - The amount of course reimbursement is based on the final grade received for the course, as follows: - A = 100% B = 80% C = 60% < C = 0% - An employee must have at least two (2) full years of service with the City of Napoleon. - If an employee's employment with the City of Napoleon terminates for any reason within two (2) years after completing the course, the employee must agree to pay back the City of Napoleon. - If an employee is eligible to receive educational benefits from other sources, such as the Veterans Administration, the City of Napoleon will not reimburse the educational expenses.
+The Department Head will advise the employee whether the course is of a nature that the Appointing Authority will approve for partial or total reimbursement of tuition and instructional fees (not to include other general fees, travel, or books). - The course must be job oriented and offered by an accredited educational institution. - Once the course is completed, submit a certified transcript of grades, with receipts for expenses. - A GRADE OF AN A, B, C OR 70% OR HIGHER WILL RECEIVE 100% REIMBURSEMENT (NOT TO EXCEED THE MAX AMOUNT PER YEAR).
+ANY GRADE OF D, F, OR BELOW 70% WILL RECEIVE \$0 IN REIMBURSEMENT. - The amount of course reimbursement is based on the final grade received for the course, as follows: - A = 100% B = 80% C = 60% < C = 0% - An employee must have at least two (2) full years of service with the City of Napoleon. - If an employee's employment with the City of Napoleon terminates for any reason within two (2) years after completing the course, the employee must agree to pay back the City of Napoleon.

+• If an employee is eligible to receive educational benefits from other sources, such as the Veterans Administration, the City of Napoleon will not reimburse the educational expenses.